 The ovaries are part of the female reproductive tract.
 They are small organs that are attached to the uterus by the fallopian tubes.
 The outer surface of the ovaries are lined by a thin layer of specialized tissue called an epithelium that forms a barrier around the outside of the ovary.
-The organs inside the abdomen are lined by a thin layer of tissue called the peritoneum that is made up of similar cells.
-The ovaries also contain large cells called eggs.
-The tissue below the epithelium is called stroma.

 In many cases, patients with endometrioid borderline tumours have a history of endometriosis or their ovaries will show evidence of endometriosis.
 For this reason, it is believed that in some women, endometriosis acts as the ‘seed’ for the development of endometrioid borderline tumours or endometrioid adenocarcinoma in the future.
 However, the vast majority of women who have endometriosis will never develop endometrioid borderline tumours or endometrioid adenocarcinoma, so the risk associated with endometriosis is still quite low.

-For most women, the diagnosis of endometrioid borderline tumour is only made when the entire tumour has been surgically removed and sent to a pathologist for examination.
+For most women, the diagnosis of an endometrioid borderline tumour is only made when the entire tumour has been surgically removed and sent to a pathologist for examination.
 The fallopian tube and uterus may be removed at the same time.

 In some situations, the surgeon will request an intraoperative or frozen section consultation from your pathologist.
 The diagnosis made by your pathologist during the intraoperative consultation can change the type of surgery performed or the treatment offered after the surgery is completed.